MarceloFCandido/cvac/README.md

 # CVaC: CV-as-Code

-Automate your CV/Resume generation from structured JSON data into a professional DOCX format with an opinionated, yet customizable, style.
+Automate your CV/Resume generation from structured JSON or YAML data into a professional DOCX format with customizable styling.

 ## Overview